isobelbutler/Hobby-Page/README.md

 ### Issue: Getting some links centered in the navbar and others aligned left and right.

-I made a flexbar navbar and wanted to left align the logo, center the links, and right align the JS date.
+I made a flexbox navbar and wanted to left align the logo, center the links, and right align the JS date.
 I couldn't figure out how to do this without setting fixed widths on each element.

 Eventually I landed on a neat trick of setting *margin-left: auto* on the first of the centered links, and the JS date, this created exactly what I was after, without having to use fixed-widths.
 Without *margin-left*, the links would all be left aligned by default.